Can I backup a running VM?

 Can VM Explorer backup VMs using thin provisioning?

-Thin disk on ESX/ESXi server is based on file system, therefore, under certain circumstances, when a backup is performed full disk is backed up.
+Thin disk on ESXi is based on file system, therefore, under certain circumstances, when a backup is performed full disk is backed up.

 It is possible to convert disk as thin after backup/restore process.
 When you configure a backup in backup setup dialogue switch to "Files & Disks" tab and enable "After backup convert disk as thin".